 Meet sustainability entrepreneurs thinking laterally on tackling sustainability challenges.

-Connect to networks and diasporas to build an understanding on how to
+Connect to networks and diasporas to build an understanding on how to collaborate cross-culturally.

 Get to ask for help in the marketplaces on how to make your existing projects more actionable and fundable.

 Ambassador Antti Vänskä arrived in Singapore in June 2019 to assume his position as Head of Mission at the Embassy of Finland.
 Mr. Vänskä joined the Ministry for Foreign Affairs of Finland in 1996 and has served on several interesting assignments both home and abroad.
 Prior to Singapore Mr. Vänskä served four years as Deputy Chief of Mission at the Embassy of Finland in Washington DC, USA.
 Earlier in his career, Mr. Vänskä has worked in the Embassy of Finland in Berlin, Germany (2001 – 2004) and in the Consulate General of Finland in St Petersburg, Russia (1997 – 2001).